BasisResearch/collab-creatures/README.rst

 functionalities are illustrated in jupyter notebooks (listed further down).
 Using the package you can:

-1) **Simulate artifical data** of foraging animals (random walkers, foragers following only food trace, foragers following a leader, foragers communicating about the position of food).
+1. **Simulate Artificial Data** of foraging animals (random walkers, foragers following only food trace, foragers following a leader, foragers communicating about the position of food).

-2) Use either the simulated or real-world date with (ideally, empirically informed) hyperparameters to **expand the dataset** into one that at each frame assings **various predictor scores to space-time points per forager,** such as the presence of visible food trace, appropriate proximity of other foragers, availability of a communicate etc.
+2. Use either the simulated or real-world data with (ideally, empirically informed) hyperparameters to **expand the dataset** into one that at each frame assigns various predictor scores to space-time points per forager, such as the presence of visible food trace, appropriate proximity of other foragers, availability of communication, etc.

-3) Use the expanded data to **profile the foraging strategy using Bayesian inference**.
+3. Use the expanded data to **profile the foraging strategy using Bayesian inference**.

-4) **Compartmentalize artificial or real-world animal movement data** in preparation for Bayesian dynamical systems inference.
+4. **Compartmentalize Artificial or Real-World Animal Movement Data** in preparation for Bayesian dynamical systems inference.

-5) **Build your own dynamical systems model of the compartmentalized data** and use it within Bayesian inferential workflow.
+5. **Build Your Own Dynamical Systems Model** of the compartmentalized data and use it within a Bayesian inferential workflow.

 -  **Interventional**: *How many COVID-19 hospitalizations will occur if